Silviatulli/learnermax/README.md

 7) you can download the pynaoqi sdk following this guide: http://wiki.ros.org/nao/Tutorials/Installation

 8) Launch the code:
+- open a terminal and launch: $ roscore
-- open a second terminal launch minmaxpomdp.launch: $ roslaunch minmax.launch
+- open a second terminal into your repository folder and launch minmax.launch: $ roslaunch minmax.launch

+if you have any doubts please do not hesitate to contact me by e-mail

 # POMDP dependencies
 1) Install numpy.